 Pongo Publishing Programs

-Pongo is a seventeen-year-old nonprofit.
+Pongo is an eighteen-year-old nonprofit.
 We have worked with over 6,000 teens, half in individual sessions, to help them write therapeutically about their difficult life experiences.
-We are currently in our thirteenth year of working at King County juvenile detention and our tenth year at Child Study and Treatment Center, the state psychiatric hospital for children.
+We are currently in our fourteenth year of working at King County juvenile detention and our eleventh year at Child Study and Treatment Center, the state psychiatric hospital for children.
 Other Pongo sites have included Orion Center (homeless youth), Treehouse (foster youth), Echo Glen (youth in juvenile rehab), and Lambert House(LGBT youth).

 Recent Successes and Current Challenges

-Pongo's founder was honored by Bill and Melinda Gates in November 2010 when he was named a Microsoft Integral Fellow by the Microsoft Alumni Foundation.
+Richard Gold, Pongo's founder, has published a book about Pongo's methods.
+It describes how to use poetry to help youth who have suffered childhood trauma.
+The book is "Writing with At-Risk Youth" (Rowman & Littlefield Education, Feb 2014).
+Pongo received a Seattle Mayor's Arts Award in 2013.
+Richard Gold was honored for his work with Pongo by Bill and Melinda Gates in November 2010, when he was named a Microsoft Integral Fellow by the Microsoft Alumni Foundation.
 The award was judged by leaders of five prominent national foundations.

 Pongo has recently been featured in the following media (among others!):

-Pongo has a new website which will allows abused and neglected teens from anywhere to write poetry online.
-We are looking for support to expand the reach and impact of our new site.
+The Pongo website allows abused and neglected teens from anywhere to write poetry online.
 The featured writing activities on the site have been developed by Pongo over a number of years, to serve the emotional needs of our authors.
-The web site will include teaching information and writing activities for teachers and counselors to download and use.
+The web site includes teaching information and writing activities for teachers and counselors to download and use.

 Pongo is actively training and mentoring individuals to lead projects on the Pongo model nationally.